 - 4-5 potatoes to use as a stand, and eat when it’s done

-This is what it looked like once I prepped it with all the herbs and spices I used.
+This is what my dutch oven chicken looked like once I prepped it with all the herbs and spices.

 I don’t really measure when it comes to adding herbs on a chicken, but approximated 1 tbsp of each in the recipe below.

-I generally just sprinkle each one on until the whole thing is covered to enhance the flavor of the chicken skin and permeate the chicken itself a bit while it is cooking, they are great on the vegetables as well.
+I generally just sprinkle each one on until the whole thing is covered to enhance the flavor of the chicken skin.
+This will permeate the chicken itself a bit while it is cooking too.
+They are great sprinkled on the vegetables as well.

-Like I said above, Instead of using a trivet I like to use medium sized potatoes as a stand to keep the chicken off the bottom of the dutch oven so it doesn’t sit in the juices while it cooks.
-This makes the potatoes flavorful as they are in the drippings, but doesn’t make the bottom of the chicken so wet that it’s texture is altered.
+Instead of using a trivet I like to use medium sized potatoes as a stand to keep the chicken off the bottom so it doesn’t get soggy skin.
+This makes the potatoes flavorful as they are in the drippings.
+They might be your favorite part actually!

 If you’re looking for more dutch oven recipes we have many others including this too:

 If you have a Ninja Foodi or air fryer try our crispy air fryer whole chicken too!

 - 1 whole chicken approx 4.5 lbs.